Okanogan-Wenatchee National Forest | Alpine Lakes Wilderness

-Red Top lookout is staffed by volunteers in summer and its gorgeous views of the Enchantments and Stuart Range are stunning, especially in fall, when the surrounding golden larches are out in full force.
+Red Top lookout used to be staffed by volunteers in summer and its gorgeous views of the Enchantments and Stuart Range are stunning, especially in fall, when the surrounding golden larches are out in full force.
 Hopefully Red Top can be staffed again in the future.

 Photos from a 2017 visit.